hosua/CPP-Cards/README.md

 In the ``Overloads.h`` file, there is a global variable named ``verboseOverloads``.
 You can set this variable true or false in any file at any time if you wish to change verbose output to show or not when using overloaded operators (This variable has no effect when calling the paint functions directly, only when using any of the overloaded operators)

-Overloads.h contains all the overloaded operators that can be used with the Card objects and vectors.
+``Overloads.h`` contains all the overloaded operators that can be used with the Card objects and vectors.
 For example, you can paint a card directly by using the `<<` operator, or even use `+=` to add a Card object to a vector.

 The purpose of these overloads is to abstract the "painting" of cards and to provide a short-hand alternative method to paint the cards.

 Below is a comprehensive list of all the overloaded operations available.
 These implementations will also be demonstrated in some provided examples.
-These notes are taken directly from the comments from the source code, so if you are unsure of how an implementation works, either check the example ``.cpp`` files or check this file for more details.
+These notes are taken directly from the comments from the source code, so if you are unsure of how an implementation works, either check the examples in ``test.cpp``, or check ``Overloads.h`` for more details.

-These notes are taken directly from the ``Overloads.h``.
-They may make more sense if you just read through that file directly.
 ### Printing

 - ``ostream& operator<<(ostream& out, Card c);``